3 Comparing Groups

 The plot immediately reveals that males are, on average, taller than females.
 The standard deviations appear to be similar.
 But does the normal approximation also work for the female height data collected by the survey?
 We expect that they will follow a normal distribution, just like males.
 However, exploratory plots reveal that the approximation is not as useful:

-We see something we did not see for the males: the density plot has a second bump.
-Also, the qqplot shows that the highest points tend to be taller than expected by the normal distribution.
-Finally, we also see five points in the qqplot that suggest shorter than expected heights for a normal distribution.
+We see something we did not see for the males: the density plot has a second bump near a height of 52 inches.
+This is reflected in the qqplot with five points that suggest shorter than expected heights for a normal distribution.
+The qqplot also shows that the highest points tend to be taller than expected by the normal distribution.
 When reporting back to ET, we might need to provide a histogram rather than just the average and standard deviation for the female heights.

 Regarding the five smallest values, note that these are: